aqlaboratory/openfold-3/docs/source/Inference.md

     --runner_yaml /path/to/inference_precomputed.yml
 ```
 📝  *Note:*
-- Documentation on generating OpenFold3-compatible precomputed MSAs will be published soon.
+- Our OpenFold3-style MSA generation pipeline will be supported in the next internal release.

 #### 3.2.3 🚫 Inference Without MSAs
 This mode skips MSA generation entirely.
 OpenFold3 will perform inference using only the input sequences.
-This is supported for proteins, DNA, and RNA inputs, though accuracy will be reduced compared to MSA-based modes.
+Prediction quality will be reduced compared to MSA-based modes.
 This inference mode is currently discouraged if the goal is to obtain the highest-accuracy structures.

 ```
 python run_openfold.py predict \